zulip/zulip/docs/production/email-gateway.md

   documentation](https://zulipchat.com/integrations/doc/email) for
   details.

-Once this integration is configured, each stream will have an special email address displayed on the stream settings page.
+Once this integration is configured, each stream will have a special email address displayed on the stream settings page.
 Emails sent to that address will be delivered into the stream.

-There are two ways to configure Zulip's email email gateway:
+There are two ways to configure Zulip's email gateway:

   1. Local delivery (recommended): A postfix server runs on the Zulip server and passes the emails directly to Zulip.